Dallas and Richardson Rotator Cuff Surgery

 Generally, a rotator cuff tear may take several weeks or months of non-surgical treatments to heal.
 Full recovery from rotator cuff surgery can take several months to a year or more.

-Why Choose Eminent Medical’s Orthopedic Surgery Center for Rotator Cuff Tears in Richardson and Dallas, TX
+Why Choose Eminent Medical’s Orthopedic Surgery Center for Rotator Cuff Tears in Richardson and Dallas, TX?

 Eminent Medical’s Orthopedic Surgery Center in Richardson and Dallas, TX, is the premier choice for treating rotator cuff tears due to our comprehensive, patient-centered approach.
 Our orthopedic surgeon team utilizes advanced surgical techniques, including minimally invasive options and tendon transfers, to provide effective treatment.